-- 12.7.2 In Divisions 2-4 only captains may agree an earlier start time.
-Any disputes should be referred to the Womens Committee in advance of the match. - 12.7.3 Alterations.
-Subject to 12.7.2 the match date and starting time, as shown above, cannot be changed without the specific prior permission of the Women's Branch.
-The proposed date of any rearranged match must: - 12.7.3.1 be confirmed to the Secretary within 3 days of either the decision of the Women's Competitions Committee or the agreement of the two teams, whichever applies - 12.7.3.2 If the rearranged fixture cannot be played due to adverse weather the match shall be decided by a Bowl Out at the venue of the rearranged fixture on the date of this fixture, and to be conducted in accordance with Appendix G.
+- 12.7.2 Alterations.
+The Official Starting Time, as shown above, cannot be changed without the specific prior permission of the Women's Branch.
+The proposed date of any rearranged match must: - 12.7.2.1 be confirmed to the Hon.
+Match Secretary within 3 days of either the decision of the Women's Competitions Committee or the agreement of the two teams, whichever applies - 12.7.2.2 If the rearranged fixture cannot be played due to adverse weather the match shall be decided by a Bowl Out at the venue of the rearranged fixture on the date of this fixture, and to be conducted in accordance with Appendix G.